baka-san/baka-san.github.io/_portfolio/not-wikipedia.md

 8\.
 Ability to change your credit card.

 Thanks for reading and please check out the other posts on my site.
-If you have any remarks sent me a message or comment below.
+If you have any remarks send me a message or comment below.
 If you are looking to employ me or in some other way give me your money, you can contact me through any of the methods listed on the top of the [home page]({{ site.baseurl }}/).
 Cheers.

 ## Setup and Configuration